bradeckman/wordsearch/README.md

    `python wordsearch.py [path-to-words-file] [path-to-matrix-file] [path-to-output-file] directions`

-   Where `directions` is any string formed from the letter 'urdlwxyz' representing 8 directions to search in.
+   Where `directions` is any string formed from the letters 'urdlwxyz' representing 8 directions to search in.
 5. Enjoy!